apurveyajnik/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from the side of the road.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the side of the road to the center. :

 ![alt text][image3]
 ![alt text][image4]